open/close all folders

 - Character Overlap: Brother Zachariah is Jem Carstairs, who appears the way he does due to being unable to complete the entrance rituals because of the yin fen in his body.

-- No Mouth: They have their mouths sewn shut.
+- Mouth Stitched Shut: They have their mouths sewn shut.
 They give up their speech for telepathy.

 - The Speechless: They cannot speak due to Runes that mutilate their appearance, instead communicating through Telepathy.